Larry Marley

-Laurence Marley (c.
-1945 – 2 April 1987) was a Provisional Irish Republican Army (IRA) member from Ardoyne, Belfast, Northern Ireland.
+Laurence Marley (24 July 1945 – 2 April 1987) was a Provisional Irish Republican Army (IRA) member from Ardoyne, Belfast, Northern Ireland.
 He was one of the masterminds behind the 1983 mass escape of republican prisoners from the Maze Prison, where Marley was imprisoned at the time, although he did not participate in the break-out.
 Marley was described by British journalist Peter Taylor as having been a close friend of Sinn Féin president Gerry Adams.
 Marley was shot dead by an Ulster Volunteer Force (UVF) unit two years after his release from the Maze.
 His shooting was in retaliation for the killing of leading UVF member John Bingham the previous September by the Ardoyne IRA.

 IRA

-Lawrence Marley was born in Belfast in July 1945 and was raised a Roman Catholic.
+Lawrence Marley was born in Belfast on 24 July 1945 and was raised a Roman Catholic.
 He grew up in the Ardoyne area in the north of the city and attended Holy Cross Boy's Primary and St. Gabriel's Secondary schools.
-He became involved with the IRA in the early stages of the Troubles, and was a member of an active service unit (ASU) in the Provisional IRA Belfast Brigade until his arrest in late 1972.
+He became involved with the IRA in the early stages of the Troubles, and was a member of an active service unit in the Provisional IRA Belfast Brigade until his arrest in late 1972.
 At the time he was married to Kate and the father of three sons.
 He was sent to Long Kesh (Maze Prison).
 In March 1975, he, along with nine other IRA men, escaped from Newry courthouse, where he was on trial for an attempted escape from Long Kesh.
 He went on the run but was recaptured in Belfast in 1977.
 Charged with possession of weapons, Marley was sentenced to another 10 years in Long Kesh.

 Together with Brendan McFarlane and Pat McGeown, he made an attempt to escape in 1978 dressed as a prison warden, but they were caught before they reached the prison perimeter.
 That plan having failed to come to fruition, he joined the blanket protest in the Maze's H-Blocks for four years.
 In September 1983, he helped Brendan McFarlane, Bobby Storey and Gerry Kelly to orchestrate the successful mass escape of 38 republican prisoners from the Maze.
 It was the largest prison escape in British penal history.
 According to a BBC documentary about the escape, Marley was the mastermind, having come up with the idea with the aim of embarrassing British Prime Minister Margaret Thatcher, as the Maze was considered to be one of the world's most secure prisons.
 Marley, unlike his three co-conspirators, did not take part in the break-out as his release date was coming up.

 Marley was released from prison in November 1986 and returned to his home in Ardoyne.
 Because of his major role in masterminding the prison escape, Marley became a hate figure for the British military in Northern Ireland and the Royal Ulster Constabulary.